LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 **To create an import file**

 1. Create a new CSV file or Google sheet.
+A Google sheet must be public, i.e., with no file restrictions in place.
 2. Add the column headers listed below; use the order listed in the table below.
 3. Fill out the rows with your article data.
 It's recommended that you complete at least these columns: title, summary, detail, tags, and alternates (if using Knowledge Base intents) or intentName (if using Domain intents).